zx80/flask-simple-auth/README.md

 [**Utils**](#utils) include the convenient `Reference` class which allows to share possibly thread-local data for import, and CORS handling.

+It makes sense to integrate these capabilities into a Flask wrapper so that only one extended decorator is needed on a route, meaning that the security cannot be forgotten, compared to an extension which would require additional decorators.
+Also, parameters checks are relevant to security in general and interdependent as checking for object ownership requires accessing parameters.

 ### Install

 Use `pip install FlaskSimpleAuth` to install the module, or whatever